wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.20.1 =
+* Fixed: Use the modified post date if the creation date is empty
+* Fixed: Warning: array_key_exists() [function.array-key-exists]: The second argument should be either an array or an object

 = 1.19.3 =
 * Fixed: Some spaces were removed (due to the extra newlines removal)